Volunteering opportunities

 • Travel expenses will be reimbursed up to a maximum of £35.

-• The Community Ranger will be in touch with volunteers to confirm the details the week before the volunteer event.
+• The Community Ranger will be in touch with volunteers to confirm the details the week before the volunteer days.

 • Please note that photography and/or videography may be taking place during volunteering activities.
-If you do not wish to be photographed / filmed your wishes will be respected.
+Please speak to the Community Ranger if you would not like to be in any photography or videography.

 Accessibility Information